martazahmad1/bus-track/README.md

 # Realtime Bus Tracking System

 This project implements a realtime bus tracking system using a Raspberry Pi Pico with GPS module and a web interface for live tracking.
-The system is deployed on Render.com for global accessibility.
+The system is deployed and accessible globally.

 ## Project Structure